 Most U.S. natural gas use is for heating and generating electricity, but some consuming sectors have other uses for natural gas.

-The electric power sector uses natural gas to generate electricity.
-In 2019, the electric power sector accounted for about 36% of total U.S. natural gas consumption, and natural gas was the source of about 31% of the U.S. electric power sector's primary energy consumption.
+The electric power sector uses natural gas to generate electricity and produce useful thermal output.
+In 2020, the electric power sector accounted for about 38% of total U.S. natural gas consumption, and natural gas was the source of about 33% of the U.S. electric power sector's primary energy consumption.
 Most of the electricity produced by the electric power sector is sold to and used by the other U.S. consuming sectors, and that electricity use is included in each sector’s total energy consumption.
-(The other consuming sectors also use natural gas to generate electricity, and they use nearly all of this electricity themselves.
-Natural gas accounted for 38% of total utility-scale U.S. electricity generation by all sectors in 2019.
+(The industrial and commercial sectors also use natural gas to generate electricity, and they use nearly all of this electricity themselves.)
+Natural gas accounted for 40% of total utility-scale U.S. electricity generation by all sectors in 2020.

-The industrial sector uses natural gas as a fuel for process heating, in combined heat and power systems, and as a raw material (feedstock) to produce chemicals, fertilizer, and hydrogen.
-In 2019, the industrial sector accounted for about 33% of total U.S. natural gas consumption, and natural gas was the source of about 33% of the U.S. industrial sector's total energy consumption.1
+The industrial sector uses natural gas as a fuel for process heating, in combined heat and power systems, as a raw material (feedstock) to produce chemicals, fertilizer, and hydrogen, and as lease and plant fuel.
+In 2020, the industrial sector accounted for about 33% of total U.S. natural gas consumption, and natural gas was the source of about 34% of the U.S. industrial sector's total energy consumption.2

 The residential sector uses natural gas to heat buildings and water, to cook, and to dry clothes.
-About half of the homes in the United States use natural gas for these purposes.
-In 2019, the residential sector accounted for about 16% of total U.S. natural gas consumption, and natural gas was the source of about 24% of the U.S. residential sector's total energy consumption.
+About half of the homes in the United States use natural gas for space heating and water heating.
+In 2020, the residential sector accounted for about 15% of total U.S. natural gas consumption, and natural gas was the source of about 23% of the U.S. residential sector's total energy consumption.